-- 68. Land within the centre of the site, currently used as a garden centre, is assessed as being of low ecological value; the boundary hedgerows, ditch and mature standard broadleaf trees on the other hand all have a higher ecological value. - 69.
-The proposed development presents minimal risk of significant impacts on important, protected or designated sites. - 70.
-Due to limited site access, the following precautions are considered necessary in relation to the site's development:
+- 80. Land within the centre of the site, currently used as a garden centre, is assessed as being of low ecological value; the boundary hedgerows, ditch and mature standard broadleaf trees on the other hand all have a higher ecological value.
+These boundary habitats will be retained within the development.
+Recommendations for their protection are provided below. - 81.
+The proposed development presents minimal risk of significant impacts on important, protected or designated sites.